Juvenile Rheumatoid Arthritis

 Juvenile rheumatoid arthritis (JRA) is a form of arthritis in children ages 16 or younger that causes inflammation and stiffness of joints for more than six weeks.
 Unlike adult rheumatoid arthritis, which is chronic and lasts a lifetime, children often outgrow juvenile rheumatoid arthritis.
 However, the disease can affect bone development in the growing child.

-- Pauciarticular.
-This form of JRA affects about 50 percent of children with this disease, involving four joints or fewer.
+This is a common form of JRA, involving four joints or fewer.
 Large joints, such as the knees, ankles, or elbows are typically affected.

 Like adult rheumatoid arthritis, JRA is an autoimmune disease, which means the body's immune system attacks its own healthy cells and tissues.

-A group of genes on chromosome 6 codes for the HLA antigens play a major role in susceptibility and resistance to disease.
+A group of genes on chromosome 6 codes for the HLA (human leukocyte antigens) antigens play a major role in susceptibility and resistance to disease.
 Specific HLA antigens influence the development of many common disorders.
 Some of these disorders, like JRA, are autoimmune related and inherited in a multifactorial manner.
-When a child has the specific HLA antigen type associated with the disease, he or she is thought to have an increased chance to develop the disorder.
+When a child has the specific HLA antigen type associated with the disease, he/she is thought to have an increased chance to develop the disorder.
 The HLA antigen associated with JRA is called DR4.
-Children with the DR4 HLA antigen are thought to have an increased chance (or genetic susceptibility) to develop JRA; however, it is important to understand that a child without this antigen may also develop JRA.
+Children with the DR4 HLA antigen are thought to have an increased chance (or "genetic susceptibility") to develop JRA; however, it is important to understand that a child without this antigen may also develop JRA.
 This means HLA antigen testing is not diagnostic or accurate for prediction of the condition.
 Females are affected with JRA more often than males.

 Symptoms of juvenile rheumatoid arthritis may appear during episodes (flare-ups) or may be chronic and continuous.
 The following are the most common symptoms of juvenile rheumatoid arthritis.
 However, each child may experience symptoms differently.
 Symptoms may include: